Connect with others who understand.

 Additionally, CML is treated differently depending on the phase of the condition.
 The phase describes how quickly your leukemia is growing and how advanced it is.
 Your phase will determine which treatment options are available to you.

-Targeted therapies are drugs that recognize and attack molecules specifically found on cancer cells.
-Often, these abnormal molecules are the result of gene changes.
+Targeted therapies recognize and attack molecules specifically found on cancer cells.
+These abnormal molecules are often the result of gene changes.

-Most people with CML have a gene change called the Philadelphia chromosome.
-It is an abnormality that affects a cell’s chromosomes (long pieces of DNA that contain a cell’s genes).
-The Philadelphia chromosome occurs when part of a chromosome breaks off and attaches to a different chromosome.
-It creates an abnormal protein called BCR-ABL, which causes too many abnormal white blood cells to form.
+Most people with CML have a genetic change called the Philadelphia chromosome.
+This abnormality affects a cell’s chromosomes — long strands of DNA that hold genetic instructions.
+It happens when a piece of one chromosome breaks off and attaches to another, creating an abnormal protein called BCR-ABL.
+This protein tells the body to make too many abnormal white blood cells.
+The Philadelphia chromosome was named after the city where scientists discovered it in 1960.

 BCR-ABL is in the tyrosine kinase family of proteins and can be blocked with drugs called tyrosine kinase inhibitors (TKIs).
 Some TKIs used to treat CML include:

 Targeted therapies are very effective at treating CML, so chemotherapy is not used as often.
-If TKIs don’t work, however, chemotherapy drugs may be used.
+However, chemotherapy can be used in certain cases, such as CML in the blast phase.
 These drugs may include:

-Some people with chronic myeloid leukemia have high levels of white blood cells.
+Some people with CML have high levels of white blood cells.
 Too many of these cells can cause damage to different organs and blood vessels.
-During leukapheresis, a machine removes some of the excess white blood cells.
-This treatment may be helpful for people who can’t use other CML treatments.
+Leukapheresis is a treatment in which excess white blood cells are removed via a filtering machine.
+This procedure may be helpful for people who can’t use other CML treatments.

 Stem cell transplantation is the treatment that is most likely to cure CML.
 However, this procedure is risky and can cause serious side effects.
-It is often only an option for younger people and people without any other health conditions.
+It’s often only an option for younger people and those without any other health conditions.

 Donor Lymphocyte Infusion